mvysny/component-starter-gradle/README.md

 ### Jetty

-1. Run Jetty: `./gradlew clean build test-webapp:appRun` from the command-line
+1. Run Jetty: `./gradlew clean build test-webapp:appRun` from the command-line (alternatively run the `appRunWar` task, see below)
 2. The test webapp will be running on [http://localhost:8080](http://localhost:8080).
 3. Press ENTER to stop Jetty gracefully; press CTRL+C to kill jetty.